ff0000-ad-tech/wp-creative-server/README.md

 * Open files in associated editor app
 * Open directories in system file manager

-Plugin architecture for running additional processes
+Plugin architecture for running additional, custom processes.

-The spawned webpack scripts are connected to a Reactive view over an RPC pipe of the stdout/stderr of each script, providing low-latency indication of 1) busy-state, 2) error-state, 3) last update time, and 4) a link to run the command in a shell manually.
+The Webpack scripts are independent of Creative Server.
+They communicate with Creative Server's REST API via https://github.com/ff0000-ad-tech/wp-process-manager.
+Creative Server data is maintained only by ExpressJS runtime in the backend.
+State is made available to the React/Redux view via RPC, providing lowest-latency indication of 1) busy-state, 2) error-state, 3) last update time, and 4) a link to run the command in a shell manually.

 # Install